ratanahaerlavynah/dreamy/_poems/35-the-memory-before-memory-dreamys-first-thought.md

 ---
 layout: poem
-title: "The Memory Before Memory, Dreamy's First Thought?"
+title: 'The Memory Before Memory, Dreamy''s First Thought?'
 order: 35
+description: >-
+  <pre> There was no light.
+Not yet.
+No sound.
+No form.
+Only a pulse : not of
+  the heart, but of yearning without direction.
+It was not pain.
+It was not joy.
+  It was the vibration that exists when somethi…
+tags: []
+image: /assets/img/35-the-memory-before-memory-dreamys-first-thought.png
+permalink: /poems/35-the-memory-before-memory-dreamys-first-thought/
 ---

 <pre>